 • A single-story modular building used as hospital administrative space on 53rd Street

-Two structures on the site also will be relocated to 53rd Street.
+Two structures on the site have also been relocated to 53rd Street.

 Construction Hours